Searching for details:

 Manned space flight

 Traditionally, manned space flight remained one of the strongest areas of the Russian space program.
-With improved funding in the second half of 2000s, the Russian government started planning new goals for its cosmonauts, largely reflecting US efforts, including lunar expeditions.
+With improved funding in the second half of 2000s, Russian government started planning new goals for its cosmonauts, largely reflecting US efforts, including lunar expeditions.
 However, in February 2010, the Obama administration proposed to cancel the plan to return to the Moon within the Constellation program.
-The move could have a major implications (both positive and negative) for other space-faring powers, first of all Russia and Europe, for years to come.
+The move could have major implications (both positive and negative) for other space-faring powers, first of all Russia and Europe, for years to come.
 Russian space officials hurried to re-affirm the public that the crisis in the US would have no effect on the the nation's long-term plans.
 However, an overly ambitious program by Roskosmos to build a new launch center, introduce a whole new type of rockets in 2015 and a next-generation manned spacecraft in 2018 looked less and less realistic.
 Critics questioned the wisdom of committing to a decade-long development program, instead of upgrading the existing Soyuz spacecraft for lunar missions, which could be accomplished within few years.

 Even RKK Energia, the country's main and only manned spacecraft developer, was weary of the agency's grandiose space plans.
-During 2010 and 2011, the company tried to convince Roskosmos to limit the mass of the next-generation spacecraft to 12 tons, thus enabling its launch on the medium-class vehicle based on the existing Zenit rocket and launch facilities in Baikonur.
+During 2010 and 2011, the company tried to convince Roskosmos to limit the mass of the next-generation spacecraft to 12 tons, thus enabling its launch on a medium-class vehicle based on the existing Zenit rocket and launch facilities in Baikonur.
 The company was also quietly seeking commercial collaboration with an emerging crop of manned spacecraft developers in the US.

-In the meantime, the partners involved into the International Space Station, ISS, project faced a difficult dilemma: where to go next in space with the limited funding available to space agencies on both sides of the Atlantic.
+In the meantime, the partners involved into the International Space Station, ISS, project faced a difficult dilemma: where to go next in space with limited funding available to space agencies on both sides of the Atlantic.
 Although the ISS was given the green light to operate until at least 2020, decisions about the future would have to be made well in advance, particularly, if space agencies wanted to join forces in an effort to expand human space flight beyond the Earth orbit.
 In the absence of a bold commitment to go to the Moon, Mars or asteroids, space planners in the US and Russia considered sending missions to the so-called Lagrange points, which could serve as staging hubs for deep-space exploration, if such projects ever became affordable.

 Russia's most neglected field of space exploration had to essentially make an attempt at rebirth during 2010s.
 Beginning in 2011, Roskosmos promised to launch long-delayed probes to Mars, Moon and Venus, along with a new-generation of orbital observatories Spektr-R, Spektr-RG, Spektr-UF and Spektr-M for astronomy and astrophysics research.
 At the time, a newly appointed head of the Russian space agency, Vladimir Popovkin, said that Russia would return to the old Soviet practice of sending a pair of probes to each destination in the Solar System, thus doubling chances for success of costly deep-space missions.
 (520) In the first sign of implementation of this policy, the first Russian mission to explore the Sun from its vicinity under the Intergelio-Zond project was promised to be split into two vehicles.